erikluu/LociMaps/README.md

 ## Notes
 LociMaps stems from the [Method of Loci](https://en.wikipedia.org/wiki/Method_of_loci).
 > The method of loci is a strategy for memory enhancement, which uses visualizations of familiar spatial environments in order to enhance the recall of information.

-Previous work and ideas started with a class project group of mine in Winter 2023.
-We wanted to experiemnt if any of this was feasible.